 To do list: Click here to read our article on healthy living with wet AMD.

 Caregivers are often asked to help patients keep their financial and medical documents up to date, including balancing budgets and filing medical forms.

-To do list: Make a list of what needs to be done, including key payment dates for bills and tax returns.
-Create a file or folder for medical records, and create a weekly or monthly plan to keep on top of the paperwork.
+To do list: Make a list of what needs to be done, including key payment dates for bills and taxes, and the creation and upkeep of file folders for medical records.
+Create a weekly or monthly plan for tackling the paperwork.